Adolfi/UmbracoNineDemoSite/Readme.md

-# UmbracoNineDemoSite
+# Umbraco 9 Demo Site
 Demo site build in Umbraco v.9.0.0-beta004 and .NET Core 5.0.

 ## About this solution
-This is a demo site for Umbraco v9 build in the new .NET Core version.
+This is a demo site for Umbraco v9 build in the new .NET Core v5 version.
 It is built as an experiment/investigation and should not be used as a template for your next Umbraco site.
 Use it as a reference if you will and steal whatever you like and ignore the things you dont.